Every day is different in children’s hospice care

 Published on: 16/06/2025

-This week is Children’s Hospice Week (June 16-22) and it’s a time for us to celebrate and share some of the amazing work that happens at Chestnut Tree House – the children’s hospice for Sussex and South East Hampshire.
+Children’s Hospice Week is a time for us to celebrate and share some of the amazing work that happens at Chestnut Tree House – the children’s hospice for Sussex and South East Hampshire.

 If you asked people what comes to mind when they hear the phrase ‘children’s palliative care’, the words ‘speedboat’, ‘music festival’ or ‘mega messy play’ might not be the first thing they say.
 But for staff at Chestnut Tree House, these are very familiar phrases and just a glimpse of some of the incredible experiences they are making happen for children, young people and their families every day.